Women in Seychelles

-Women in Seychelles enjoy the same legal, political, economic, and social rights as men.
+Women in Seychelles hold the same legal, political, economic, and social rights as men.

 Family life

-Seychellois society is essentially matriarchal.
+Seychellois society is essentially matriarchal, which stems from the 'matrifocal' nature created through slavery.
 Mothers tend to be dominant in the household, controlling most current expenditures and looking after the interests of the children.
+Many couples remain unwed because the cultural standards for weddings require luxury and are extremely expensive.
+There is not much social stigma around remaining unwed, patricularly in low-income communities.
 Unwed mothers are the societal norm, and the law requires fathers to support their children.
 Men are important for their earning ability, but their domestic role is relatively peripheral.
-Older women can usually count on financial support from family members living at home or contributions from the earnings of grown children.
+Women over 50 are considered elderly and are largely excluded from the labour market, leaving them with poor social standings.
+Elderly women must usually count on financial support from family members living at home or contributions from the earnings of grown children.